EticaAI/openstreetmap-semantic-conventions-2023/README.md

-## [EARLY DRAFT] Request for Feedback: OpenStreetMap RDF Schema 2023
+## [EARLY DRAFT] Request for Feedback: Semantic Conventions for OpenStreetMap 2023
 [early draft][proof of concept] RDF/OWL samples from/to other OpenStreetMap data formats.
 See https://www.openstreetmap.org/user/fititnt/diary/400329

 ## Reference vs RFC